 ARRIVING INTO SPAIN

-As of the 23rd November 2020, all foreign nationals arriving in Spain must have proof of a negative Covid test within 72 hours of their arrival (see https://www.spth.gob.es/info-pcr).
+All foreign nationals arriving in Spain must have proof of vaccination or proof of recovery (see https://www.spth.gob.es/info-pcr).

 TRAVEL INSURANCE MATTERS